+\namedpar{Reinforcement Learning solutions} Recent research incorporates reinforcement learning into algorithmic recourse.
+For instance,~\citet{de2022personalized} leverage RL to learn individual preferences and generate tailored recourse plans.
+Going further,~\citet{kanamori2025algorithmic} apply RL to the concept of \emph{improvement}~\citep{konig2023improvement}, ensuring recommendations not only increase the chance of acceptance but also positively affect the system where the recourse is issued.
+Other work highlights the role of \emph{risk} and imperfect user execution:~\citet{wu2024safear} use RL to balance cost and risk, providing policies that allow individuals to select safer options, while~\citet{xuan2025perfect} use RL to generate robust action trajectories that account for imperfect execution.

-\citet{fonseca2023setting} and~\citet{bell2024game} explore \emph{endogenous population shifts} induced by recourse in \emph{competitive environments}.
+\namedpar{Competitive, limited-resourse setting} \citet{fonseca2023setting} and~\citet{bell2024game} explore \emph{endogenous population shifts} induced by recourse in \emph{competitive environments}.
 They introduce an agent-based simulation framework to analyze how applicant competition affects recourse validity.
 They conclude that the state-of-the-art approach of pushing rejected candidates towards the last-seen decision threshold is ineffective, as it leads to high values of invalidity.
-While these works highlight the challenge of maintaining valid recourse under competition, they stop short of offering concrete solutions.
+Although these works highlight the challenge of maintaining valid recourse under competition, they stop short of offering concrete solutions.

-Recent research incorporates reinforcement learning into algorithmic recourse.
-For instance,~\citet{de2022personalized} leverage RL to learn individual preferences and generate tailored recourse plans.
-Going further,~\citet{kanamori2025algorithmic} apply RL to the concept of \emph{improvement}~\citep{konig2023improvement}, ensuring recommendations not only increase the chance of acceptance but also positively affect the system where the recourse is issued.
-Other work highlights the role of \emph{risk} and imperfect user execution.
-To address this,~\citet{wu2024safear} use RL to balance cost and risk, providing policies that allow individuals to select safer options, while~\citet{xuan2025perfect} use RL to generate robust action trajectories that account for imperfect execution.

 While prior work has significantly contributed to the field of algorithmic recourse, existing approaches primarily focus on improving individual recommendations.
 The literature, however, largely overlooks the endogenous feedback dynamics that arise in competitive environments with multiple candidates, where limited resources and strategic interactions continually reshape the decision boundary.
 This work addresses this critical gap, proposing a novel reinforcement learning method to generate feasible recourse recommendations that remain valid over a finite time horizon.